-After six months of full-time service, all full-time staff, including directors, chairs, and members of the President's Council, are eligible.
+After six months of full-time service, all full-time staff, including directors, chairs, and members of the President's Advisory Council, are eligible.
 Employees in probationary periods are not eligible.

 Only tuition expenses may be reimbursed up to the annual maximums outlined below.
 The following non-tuition expenses are not reimbursable: cost of books, lab fees, registration fees, taxes, late fees, exam fees, certificate/licensing courses, certification fees, dissertation fees, supplies, and travel.
 In addition, any tuition amounts paid for by grants and/or scholarships are not reimbursable.
 Coursework must be directly and specifically job related.
 See the "Supervisor Approval" section below for more information.

 For letter-graded courses, a grade of B- or higher is required.
-For Pass/Fail course, a grade of Pass is required.
+For Pass/Fail courses, a grade of "Pass" is required.
 For ungraded courses, proof of satisfactory completion, such as a certificate, is required.